 Talking about physical appearance in Spanish is easy if you know a few basic verbs and some common adjectives.
 In this lesson, we will introduce the basic vocabulary and expressions for making physical descriptions in Spanish in a very simple way.
 We will see how adjectives and other important parts of speech can be used in meaningful examples.
 There is a nice quiz in the lesson to practice as well.

-Vocabulary introduction: Describing physical appearance in Spanish
+Essential adjectives for physical appearance in Spanish

 Adjectives are words used to describe something or someone, such as JOVEN(young), BONITA(beautiful) and so on.
 Spanish adjectives must agree in number and gender with the noun (person or thing) they modify.
 The picture below shows some of the most common adjectives and verbs for talking about physical appearance in Spanish.
 Pay attention to where adjectives are placed in the sentences and how the verbs SER and LUCIR are used as well.